jaredponn/Probable-Octo-Journey/README.md

 # Announcements -- for Contributors:

 ## TODO List
+- [ ] Boss fight
+- [ ] Make the zombies stronger as time/wave goes on, and give them random speeds (some fast some slow)
+- [ ] Make the player stronger as time/wave goes on, maybe done by powerups..
 - [ ] REDO SPRITE (DONT FORGET THE WATER FOUNTAIN AND GAS STATION)for the tilemap so buildings fit the tiles perfectly (either delete or add new blocks)
 - [ ] Make the hitboxes for the tilemap - Buildings are done 03/29/19 haiyang
 - [ ] Game over screen (make it pretty)
 - [ ] Automated tests
-- [ ] Wave style of zombie spawning (e.g. a wave comes every 10 seconds and more zombies spawn as the game goes on)
+- [ ] Wave style of zombie spawning (e.g. Max number of zombies on map is 80, will spawn wave in N seconds, have a timer for the next wave incoming)
 - [ ] Refactor to reduce code duplication
 - [ ] Comments / Javadoc
 - [ ] Optimization